Customer Case Studies

 The project was completed on time and on budget.

-Conforting to know that any future attempts would be immediately detected and blocked.
+Comforting to know that any future attempts would be immediately detected and blocked.

 One of the largest email providers in the world licensed Splunk ES and asked Keos to both install and configure the SIEM.

-Unbeknownst to the customer, they had already been breached and had lost of customer data related to their email accounts.
+Unbeknownst to the customer, they had already been breached and had lost customer data related to their email accounts.

 The hackers tried covering their tracks by deleting audit trails.